irush-cs/slurm-scripts/slurm-resource-monitor.md

 utilization since the last sample is above `InUseCPUPercent`.

 When the job finishes, the number of "good" and "bad" cpu usages is counted.
-A "bad" usage is if the number of unused CPUs is below `AllowedUnusedCPUs`.
-If the percent of "bad" usages is above `AllowedUnusedCPUPercent`, a notification is sent.
+A "bad" usage is if the number of unused CPUs is equal or greater than `AllowedUnusedCPUs`.
+If the percentage of "bad" usages is above `AllowedUnusedCPUPercent`, a notification is sent.

 For example, if a process requested 5 CPUs, and
 ```